Natural World:

 1. Rebel Botanists, Plymouth, UK

-1. Hounslow Seniors, London
+1. Hounslow Seniors, West London

-1. Phoebe and Sophie, London
+1. Phoebe and Sophie, North London

 1. Joycelyn Acheampong, Ghana